crsmith01/hw11-employee-tracker/README.md

 # Employee Tracker

-## Your Task
+## My Task

-My assignment was to created a Content Management System (an interface that makes it easy for non-developers to view and interact with information stored in a database) to view and manage departments, roles, and employees of a company.
+My assignment was to create a Content Management System (an interface that makes it easy for non-developers to view and interact with information stored in a database) to view and manage departments, roles, and employees of a company.

 ## Table of Contents